Frieda Combs Brewster - NewsBreak

 Pregnant women and their babies are at increased risk of severe outcomes from COVID-19, including death and stillbirths, according to new research published Friday by the Centers for Disease Control and Prevention.
 A study analyzing data from the Mississippi State Department of Health found that the rate of death among...

-The U.S. Senate unanimously confirmed Charles "Chuck" Sams III as the next director of the National Park Service on Thursday.
-He will be the first Native American to lead the agency in its 105-year history.
-Sams, who is Cayuse and Walla Walla, is a member of the Confederated Tribes of...

-Officials in Aurora, Colorado, have agreed to pay $15 million to Elijah McClain’s family to settle a federal civil rights lawsuit over his 2019 death, which followed a violent confrontation with police, attorneys representing his family said Friday.
-The agreement is the largest police settlement in the city’s history, likely...

-THE HAGUE, Netherlands (AP) — Police opened fire on protesters in rioting that erupted in downtown Rotterdam around a demonstration against COVID-19 restrictions late Friday night.
-The Dutch city’s mayor called it “an orgy of violence.”.
-Police said that two rioters were hospitalized after being hit by bullets and investigations...
+Police opened fire on protesters in rioting that erupted in downtown Rotterdam around a demonstration against COVID-19 restrictions late Friday night.
+The Dutch city's mayor called it "an orgy of violence."
+Police said that two rioters were hospitalized after being hit by bullets and investigations were underway to establish if...

 Comments / 0